 26 April 2018 AGM followed by Peter Iles (Lancashire County Archaeological Advisory Service) ‘Archaeology and Bailrigg "Garden Village": some potential sites and issues'

-Sam and Fiona join me in wishing you the compliments of the season: we look forward to seeing you at a Centre event in 2018.
+We hope this newsletter gives a good idea of the range of heritage activities on offer locally, and we look forward to seeing you at a Centre event in 2018.

 RHC telephone & voice-mail: 01524 593770 or to contact Dr Sam Riches: 01524 594841

 For more details of our activities and publications visit our website at http://www.lancaster.ac.uk/rhc